Wayne B. Phillips: 1984 Tour of West Indies

-However, Woolley had a chipped bone in his right index finger and the selectors felt having Phillips as keeper would strengthen Australia's batting.
-"We couldn't risk a keeper who was not 100% sure of his fitness," said Hughes.
-This allowed them to pick Smith as opener to bat alongside Kepler Wessels.
-Phillips had only kept in four first-class games beforehand.
-Accordingly, Phillips played the first test batting at number seven, top scoring in Australia's second innings with 76 (he made 16 in the first innings).
-This innings helped save Australia from defeat.
 Ian Chappell wrote that Phillips "should now spend every spare moment he has improving his wicketkeeping" and suggested "a toughening in Wayne's attitude as he is a likeable, easy going bloke who basically wouldn't want to put anyone's nose out of joint, never mind a job."
 Chappell thought Phillips should endeavour to be like Jeff Dujon, who started as a batsman then became a keeper.
 "Who knows," wrote Chappell, "with plenty of hard work and a touch of aggressive thinking... he might become another Rod Marsh."

+"It's very hard to keep in a test match," said Phillips later.
+"There is enormous pressure on you at that level."